Jadhav-pratiksha/MyFirstRepo/CONTRIBUTING.md

-Submit pull requests and ensure your code follows the coding standards defined in the project
+Submit pull requests and ensure your code follows the coding standards defined in the projec Yes.